Authentic Lessons for 21st Century Learning

 15 Minute(s)

-Move to slide 7, which contains a population density map of the Tokyo Prefecture.
-Tell students to record anything they observe about this map in the upper right-hand box of their Window Notes graphic organizers.
-Next, repeat with slide 8, which contains Tokyo's subway map, and slide 9, which highlights countries in the world with smaller populations than Tokyo Prefecture.
+Show slide 8 and have students examine the population density map of Tokyo Prefecture.
+Have students record their observations about the map in the upper-right box of their Window Notes graphic organizers.
+Repeat the process with slides 9–10 which contain a map of Tokyo subway routes and a map that highlights countries with smaller populations than Tokyo Prefecture.

-Transition to the next activity by telling students that they are going to read about Tokyo to further their knowledge about population density.
+Transition to the next activity by notifying students that they will read about Tokyo to learn more about population density.

 Explain